ericoericochen/gans/README.md

 # gans

-Implementation of Generative Adversarial Nets and their variants
+Implementation of Generative Adversarial Nets and their variants in PyTorch.